 The existing EPDM rubber membrane roof is beginning to fail.
 Many soft spots were noted on the facilities walkthrough indicating saturated and damaged roof insulation which can cause moisture to enter the facility.
 A new modified bitumen roofing system will be installed after tearing off the existing membrane and damaged insulation.
-A modified bitumen roof has many advantages over membrane roofing systems and provides increased longevity compared to lower cost alternatives.
+A modified bitumen roof has many advantages over membrane roofing systems, including increased longevity, flexibility to prevent brittleness in cold weather, high tensile strength, and reflective mineral coatings.